Do Go On - 206 - Dungeons and Dragons

 But Jess is not talking about the wrestler, are you?

-After I asked the people dealing with the talent
+Afterwards, I asked the people dealing with the talent on the show.

-on the show and they were like, oh no, that was just
+And they were like, oh no, that was just the security guy.

 He was the biggest dude I've ever seen.